 There’s plenty more where that came from.

 U.S. politicians spent the past year arguing about trade deals and walls, but you heard almost nothing about robots and artificial intelligence.
 Many American workers will soon have a lot more to fear from machines than immigrants.
+Although there are some places that have their technology used by humans to make their jobs a little easier, for example somewhere like cksglobal.net.

 In fact, plenty of workers who probably don’t think they are vulnerable to computer code may very well find themselves digitally outsourced this decade.
 While it’s obvious that simple manual labor, like fast-food employment, will be among the first to face automation elimination, plenty of white-collar workers are at risk, too.
 Basically, any job where task follow relatively predicable patterns (i.e., anyone who complains they are bored) can be automated.
 That ropes in even high-paying, formerly stable occupations like law.
 Get a drink or two in a lawyer, and she or he will admit to all the cutting and pasting that goes on in many common legal briefs.
 Lawyers who don’t fear robots aren’t paying attention.
 One glance at Joshua Browder’s ragingly successful DoNotPay parking ticket-fighting bot should cure them of that.